Follow these simple tips to make sure your insurance policy covers all the situations a professional musician might encounter.

 If you are a professional musician, it's important to have public liability insurance.
 This will protect you in the event that someone is injured or their property is damaged as a result of your musical performance.
 This musical instrument insurance coverage is usually included in musical instrument policies for professional musicians.

 Some musical instrument insurance coverage protects you if someone claims that your performance caused damage to their property or injury to them!
 If this happens, the damages would be covered by the policy so long as they are not a result of your intentional act.

 It's important to know what you are entitled to so it is best practice to read the musical instrument insurance policy carefully.
 Most policies have time limits, usually 30 days after an accident or event has occurred.
 If you're unsure about how to make a musical instrument insurance claim, call your musical instrument insurer immediately and ask for advice!
 Get a written report as soon as possible detailing the accident and what exactly was damaged.
 Keep all receipts and invoices related to the accident for repairs or replacements.

 The musical instrument insurance market can be complicated, but by following this checklist you should find the musical instrument policy that best suits your needs and budget.
-We recommend Lark Music as they have been trading in musical instrument policies since 1991 and understand what it takes to insure these types of valuable items.
+We recommend Segurio as they have provide flexibility and great customer service, understanding what it takes to insure these types of valuable items.